top of page

 The Sound of Curiosity – A Conversation with Vincent Peirani

 Like all popular music, jazz is associated with strong personalities.
 International recognition of accordionist Vincent Peirani rests on that essential, fundamental quality.
+His musical charisma, his very distinctive creative skills.

 Mira Awad on Home, Art, and Belonging

 Mira Awad is a Palestinian-Israeli award-winning Singer, Songwriter, Actress, TV Creator, Stage Performance Coach, Storytelling Consultant, Artist & Activist promoting compassion and solidarity through the Arts.
-Currently living in London.

 The Importance of Beauty: An Interview with Melanie Dal Canton (Founder of MDC)

 Even before coming in, it was clear to me that there’s a very talented and meticulous mind/soul behind this business.
 It’s absolutely beautiful.
+Every tiny detail is thought through, every color, shape, and material was carefully and lovingly chosen.

 Meet Keren Ann & Roni Alter „Brave and Beautiful“

 Being a singer-songwriter myself, I’m on a constant search for other contemporary voices.
 When listening to other artists, I look to be inspired, touched, and challenged.
+The first time I heard Keren Ann’s music was during my music studies.

 Introducing Noam Gal, Curator of „Adressen“ at FRAMED FEST